The North Face Gotham Jacket II - Women's Review

 This jacket is insulated with 550 fill goose down and 160G Heatseeker technology, and we were impressed by how warm we stayed when temperatures dropped to freezing.
-Insulated with both down and synthetic insulation, it does a better job holding warmth than Columbia Heavenly, which is insulated with only synthetic insulation.
 We did notice that some feathers escaped over the course of several months while we tested the jacket.
 It wasn't enough to damage the integrity of the jacket's warmth, but it's something to keep in mind.

 The removable hood with its faux fur ruff added extra protection and warmth when the temperatures started to drop.
-The hood is nice and rooming, leaving plenty of room to wear a beanie underneath if you'd like.
+The hood is nice and roomy, leaving plenty of room to wear a beanie underneath if you'd like.
 The two exterior pockets have a fleece lining, but only on one side.
-We prefer it on both sides of the pockets, a feature we enjoy with the Patagonia Down With It Parka.
-This isn't a big problem, and it's better than having no fleece lining at all, like the North Face Arrowood Triclimate Jacket or Canada Goose Camp Hooded Jacket.
+We prefer it on both sides of the pockets.
+This isn't a big problem, and it's better than having no fleece lining at all.
 Unfortunately, there are no interior cuffs in the sleeves.
 We find that jackets with cuffs, whether they are nylon or fleece, do a great job trapping warm air.

 The Gotham II is one of the more comfortable jackets we tested.
 Weighing in at 1.2 lbs this jacket is seriously lightweight!
 It felt like we were barely wearing a jacket.
 Keep in mind that this jacket does run small, so you may want to consider ordering a size up.
 Unlike all the other jackets that we tested in a size small, we had to order up to a medium.

 The exterior pockets are warm and cozy with fleece lining on just one side.
-The pockets are just deep enough for a cell phone, but they aren't as deep as the ones on the North Face Metropolis Down Parka II.
+The pockets are just deep enough for a cell phone.
 There are no interior cuffs in the sleeves, which cuts back on coziness and warmth.
 Interior cuffs are a great feature for comfort when temperatures get brutally cold and the wind picks up.
-We are a big fan of the nylon cuffs on the Rab Deep Cover Parka and the Kuhl Arktik Down Parka.

 We like the sporty, athletic look and feel of this jacket.
 The faux fur ruff around the hood adds a bit of a classic mountain parka style as well.
 Compared to some of the other jackets that reached all the way to our knee, the Gotham II Hooded Down Jacket offers a different style.
 Resting just below our waist, we found this jacket to be very practical and stylish.
 There is an elastic thread on the waist to add a bit more definition and shaping.